Not All PCB Design Birds Are Meant to Fly

 Design Rules - Basic ERC and DRC were once suitable, but modern designs have a multitude of physical, electrical, mechanical, and manufacturing constraints that have to be considered and verified.

-Documentation - What you capture is still virtual and requires robust outputs to translate concept to reality -, assembly/fabrication drawing, 3D, etc...
+Documentation - What you capture is still virtual and requires robust outputs to translate the concept to reality -, assembly/fabrication drawing, 3D, etc...
 Manufacturing outputs continue to expand beyond Gerber - ODB++, IPC-2581, GerberX.

 Want to see how EAGLE stacks up against Altium Designer®?
 Compare EAGLE to Altium products in a feature comparison chart.